 Early Life

 Hans-Werner Hector was born on January 17, 1940, in Kaiserslautern, Germany.
 He studied mathematics at the University of Saarland, earning a Master of Science degree.
-His academic background laid the groundwork for his future career in information technology.
+After his studies, he began working at IBM in Mannheim, where he recognized the potential of managerial standard software, which became the foundation for his future endeavors.

 Rise to Success